open-way-learning/owl-handbook/About-OWL/our-culture.md

-# OWL's Culture - Ouw What
+# OWL's Culture - Our What

 **Owner:** Director of Orgazational Strategy & Learning (DOSL) – with input from all Directors
 **Audience:** All OWL staff, partners, and stakeholders